 Guidance on requirements and how to apply

-This page contains the night rating issue requirements and the guidance on how to apply for a night rating using an online application form.
+This page contains the night rating issue requirements and the guidance on how to apply for a night rating using our online application form (SRG1126).

 Full details of what to include with your application are set out below.

-Please note that attaching correctly certified documents will enable us to issue your licence more efficiently, with lower risk of errors or rejections with subsequent delays to your application.
+Please note that attaching the correct documents to your application will enable us to issue your licence more efficiently, with lower risk of errors or rejections with subsequent delays to your application.

 What is a night rating?